 Evaluation for sports eligibility or return to play

 Many high school and collegiate sports programs require cardiac screening and consultation prior to participation.
 These evaluations are designed to identify those athletes with pre-existing heart conditions and prevent them from experiencing cardiac events or sudden death before, during or after exercise.

 Our clinic performs athletic pre-participation screening for individuals at all levels of participation.
 Screening begins with a detailed medical history and physical exam.
-Advanced diagnostic techniques, such as echocardiography, cardiopulmonary and exercise stress, cardiac MRI or CT, and genetic testing are incorporated as necessary.
+Advanced diagnostic techniques, such as echocardiography, cardiopulmonary and exercise stress, cardiac MRI (magnetic resonance imaging) or CT (computerized tomography) scan, and genetic testing are incorporated as necessary.